How to Calculate DSO: Formula, Example, and Common Mistakes

 Does automation change how DSO is calculated?

 No, the formula is the same.
 Automation changes the inputs by collecting faster and applying cash promptly, which lowers the number.
+Monk customers see a 40% average reduction in DSO.

 Ready to bring your DSO down?
 Book a demo with Monk.